ahlisbon/CJKmaterialProcessing/README.md

 **Only available for Japanese at the moment**
 - **ctrl + Numpad Plus or F4**
   - On a spreadsheet: Looks up the item across several websites to compare prices.
-  - Once an amazon page has loaded, you will need to browse for an appropriate price and select highlight it.
+  - Once the web pages have all loaded, you will can browse for an appropriate price and select highlight it.
+  - You can use **ctrl + 0** to quickly cycle through tabs.
+  - On Amazon.com or Amazon.jp, you need to highlight the price (including the currency symbol) with your mouse before pressing the next hotkey.
+  - On Furuhonya and JPT, you need to make sure to open an individual record before pressing the next hotkey.
 - **press ctrl+ Numpad Enter** or **ctrl + Enter** to bring that price back to the spreadsheet.
    - The "URL for Price Check" column (H) will update with the relvant URL.